pdidev/pdi/README.md

 The public plugin API offered by PDI is general and simple enough that one can easily add support for the best suited library for its use-case (problem size, IO type, hardware used, etc.)

-## Existing plugins
-* HDF5 (one-file-per-process)
-* FTI
-* SIONlib
-* User Code
-* ... (see TODO.md for a list of future plug-ins)

 ## Prerequisites

 To build the library one needs:
   * cmake, version >= 3.1
-  * a C compiler (gcc and icc are tested).
+  * a C-99 and C++-14 compiler (gcc-5.4 and above are tested)
   * a MPI library

 PDI also requires the BPP tool and Paraconf library that are distributed together with PDI in the `vendor` directory.
   * paraconf depends on libyaml.
-By default paraconf uses the system libyaml but it also embedds a copy that can be used by passing the `-DUSE_SYSTEM_YAML=OFF` option to cmake.
+By default paraconf uses the system libyaml but it also embeds a copy that can be used by passing the `-DUSE_SYSTEM_YAML=OFF` option to cmake.

 Fortran support:
   * a working Fortran compiler with `iso_c_binding` support is required.

 Plugins:
-  * the HDF5 plugin require a version of HDF5 compatible with the chosen MPI (and Fortran compiler if enabled)
+  * the decl'H5 plugin require a version of HDF5 compatible with the chosen MPI
-  * the FTI plugin depends on the FTI library that is distributed together with PDI in the `vendor` directory.
+  * the FTI plugin depends on the FTI library that is distributed together with PDI in the `vendor` directory
+  * the SIONlib plugin depends on SIONlib

 ## Getting the source

 As of now, the source has to be fetched from git .

 ```
 git clone --recursive